jwhite052/portfolio/content/projects/_index.md

 showActions:    false
 #thumbnailImage: //example.com/image.jpg
 ---
-This is the portfolio page.
+This is a test project page.